-The feeling of hot air on her fingertips didn’t register at first.
+At first, the feeling of hot air on her fingertips did not register.
 When it did, she forced her enfeebled body into a sitting position, and as her upper torso cleared the water, a painful coughing fit expelled that which did not belong in her lungs.

 With much difficulty, she opened her eyes.

 The murky death trap she had imagined was only about a cubit deep.
 Thank the gods she was in shallow waters.
-The sting in her eyes was not too bad either, which she took to mean that it was not in a pool of sea water that she had been awakened, but fresh water.
+The sting in her eyes was not too bad either, which she took to mean that it was not a pool of sea water she had been awakened in, but fresh water.

 Was she in an underground cavern with a shallow river running through it?
-Or was it night, and had she suffered a bad fall into a small pond or a puddle?
+Or was it a very dark night?
+Had she suffered a bad fall into a small pond or a puddle?

 She must have had a fainting spell.